gnosisguild/zodiac-core/README.md

 ### Mastercopy Artifact Management

-The functions in this section assist module authors in tracking and persisting mastercopy artifacts for each version produced.

-For every version, each component should retain all data needed to deploy and verify it on the target network and its block explorer.
+Functions in this section assist module authors in collecting, persisting, and retrieving mastercopy artifact data to disk.
+Components should retain all necessary data to deploy and verify mastercopies on a target network and its block explorer.
+Every released version should be tracked.

 #### `writeMastercopyArtifact`